Scorpion: Biology

 Scorpions prefer areas where the temperature remains in the range of 11–40 C, but may survive temperatures from well below freezing to desert heat.
 Scorpions can withstand intense heat: Leiurus quinquestriatus, Scorpio maurus and Hadrurus arizonensis can live in temperatures of 45–50 C if they are sufficiently hydrated.
-Desert species must deal with the extreme changes in temperature from day to night or between seasons; Pectinibuthus birulai lives in a temperature range of -30 to 50 C. Scorpions that live outside deserts prefer lower temperatures.
-The ability to resist cold may be related to the increase in the sugar trehalose when the temperature drops.
+Desert species must deal with the extreme changes in temperature from sunrise to sunset or between seasons; Pectinibuthus birulai lives in a temperature range of -30 to 50 C. Scorpions that live outside deserts prefer lower temperatures.
+The ability to withstand the cold may be related to the increase in the sugar trehalose when the temperature drops.
 Some species hibernate.
-Scorpions appear to have resistance to ionizing radiation.
-This was discovered in the early 1960s when scorpions were found to be among the few animals to survive nuclear tests at Reggane, Algeria.
+Scorpions have immunity to ionizing radiation and have survived nuclear tests in Algeria and Nevada.

 Desert scorpions have several adaptations for water conservation.
 They excrete insoluble compounds such as xanthine, guanine, and uric acid, not requiring water for their removal from the body.
-Guanine is the main component and maximizes the amount of nitrogen excreted.
+Guanine is the main component has it holds the greatest amount of nitrogen.
 A scorpion's cuticle holds in moisture via lipids and waxes from epidermal glands, and protects against ultraviolet radiation.
-Even when dehydrated, a scorpion can tolerate high osmotic pressure in its blood.
-Desert scorpions get most of their moisture from the food they eat but some can absorb water from the humid soil.
-Species that live in denser vegetation and in more moderate temperatures will drink water on plants and in puddles.
+Even a dehydrated scorpion can survive with high osmotic pressure in its blood.
+Desert scorpions get most of their moisture from the food they eat but some can absorb water from the sand if it is humid enough.
+Species that live in denser vegetation and in more moderate temperatures will drink from puddles or water accumulated on plants.

 A scorpion uses its stinger both for killing prey and defense.
 Some species make direct, quick strikes with their tails while others make slower, more circular strikes which can more easily return the stinger to a position where it can strike again.
 Leiurus quinquestriatus can whip its tail at a speed of up to 128 cm/s in a defensive strike.

 Mortality and defense

 Scorpions may be attacked by other arthropods like ants, spiders, solifugids and centipedes.
 Major predators include frogs, lizards, snakes, birds, and mammals.
-Meerkats are somewhat specialized in preying on scorpions, biting off their stingers and being immune to their venom.
-Other predators adapted for hunting scorpions include the grasshopper mouse and desert long-eared bat, which are also immune to their venom.
-In one study, 70% of the latter's droppings contained scorpion fragments.
+Predators adapted for hunting scorpions include the grasshopper mouse and desert long-eared bat, which are immune to their venom.
+In one study, scorpion remains were found in 70% of the latter's droppings.
 Scorpions host parasites including mites, scuttle flies, nematodes and some bacteria.
-The immune system of scorpions gives them resistance to infection by many types of bacteria.
+The immune system of scorpions is strong enough to resist several types of bacterial infections.